 Plants That Grow In Cold Weather

 What are cool season crops?
 Cool season crops germinate in cold soil and mature with cool weather and short periods of daylight, meaning they are perfect for planting in early spring.
-Pea, onion, and lettuce seeds will germinate as low as 35 F. (1 C.), meaning they can go in the ground as soon as it is unfrozen and workable.
+Pea, onion, and lettuce seeds will germinate as low as 35 degrees F. (1 C.), meaning they can go in the ground as soon as it is unfrozen and workable.

-Most other cold weather food crops will germinate in soil as cold as 40 F. (4 C.).
+Most other cold weather food crops will germinate in soil as cold as 40 degrees F. (4 C.).
 These include many root vegetables and leafy greens like:

 - Swiss chard